Two-Dimensional Quantum Material Identification via Self-Attention and Soft-labeling in Deep Learning: Conclusions

 \section{Conclusions}

-This work has presented a new approach to tackle the problem of missing annotation in instance segmentation in 2D quantum material identification.
-A new mechanism has been introduced to detect false negative objects and an attention based loss strategy to reduce their negative impact in the overall loss function.
+This work has presented a new approach to tackling the missing annotation problem in instance segmentation in 2D quantum material identification.
+A new mechanism has been introduced to detect false negative objects and reduce their negative impact with an attention-based loss strategy.
 The experimental results on 2D material datasets have shown the advantages of our work compared to prior work by a large margin.

+\begin{IEEEbiography}[{ }]{Xuan-Bac Nguyen} is currently a Ph.D. student at the Department of Computer Science and Computer Engineering of the University of Arkansas.
+He received his M.Sc. degree in Computer Science from Electrical and Computer Engineering department, Chonnam National University, South Korea, 2020.
+He received his B.Sc. degree in Electronics and Telecommunications, University of Engineering and Technology, VNU in 2015.
+In 2016, he was an software engineer at Yokohama, Japan.
+His research interests include Face Recognition, Facial Expression, and Medical Image Processing. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Apoorva Bisht} received her Bachelor of Science degrees in physics (honors) and computer science (honors) from University of Arkansas in 2023.
+As an undergraduate research assistant in labs in physics and computer science department, her research projects dealt with non-linear and quantum optics, and using AI to characterize 2D materials.
+She will be pursuing her PhD at University of Colorado, Boulder in AMO physics.